 The Swedish American Hall was designed as combination commercial building and social hall.
 Income was raised from renting its commercial spaces, as well as by leasing the lodge rooms to a variety of fraternal organizations.
 Nearly all of the interior lodge rooms were given names associated with Norse mythology.
-For example, Odin Hall is named for the chief god in Norse mythology, while they building's principal hall is named for Odin's wife, Freja.
-Balder Hall is named for the Nordic god of peace, while the Valhalla room is named for a mythological hall of the afterlife.
-By contrast, Svea is a Swedish female name that can be translated simply as "Swede."
+For example, the Odin lodge room is named for the chief god in Norse mythology, while they building's principal hall is named for Odin's wife, the fertility goddess Freja.
+The Balder lodge room is named for the Nordic god of peace, while the Verdandi club room is named for one of the three norns, or "fates."
+Likewise, the Valhalla banquet room is named for a mythological hall of the afterlife.
+By contrast, Svea is a Swedish female name that can be translated simply as "Swede," or as the female personification of Sweden.58